Skip to Main Content

 Tips for Searching the Web

 In looking for Web sites on your topic, consider using a list of recommended Web sites, sometimes called a subject directory.
-Some of them are listed to the right.
 Many library web sites also recommend Web sites in different categories, such as those listed in the STCC library's research guides.

 If you choose to search the web on your own, remember to evaluate websites for accuracy and currency.
 Not all the information on the web is trustworthy.